AlexsLemonade/refinebio-docs/docs/main_text.md

 We normalize data to Ensembl gene identifiers and provide abundance estimates.

 More precisely, we support microarray platforms based on their GEO or ArrayExpress accessions.
+We currently support Affymetrix microarrays and Illumina BeadArrays, and we are continuing to evaluate and add support for more platforms.
 This [table](https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_microarray_platforms.csv) contains the microarray platforms that we support.
 We process a subset of platforms using the [BrainArray Custom CDFs](http://brainarray.mbni.med.umich.edu/Brainarray/Database/CustomCDF/CDF_download.asp), which are denoted by a `y` in the `is_brainarray` column.
 We also support RNA-seq experiments performed on [these](https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_rnaseq_platforms.txt) short-read platforms.
 For more information on how data are processed, see the [Processing Information](#processing-information) section of this document.
+If there is a platform that you would like to see processed, please [file an issue on GitHub](https://github.com/AlexsLemonade/refinebio/issues).
+If you would prefer to report issues via e-mail, you can also email [ccdl@alexslemonade.org](mailto:ccdl@alexslemonade.org).

 ## Sources